-If you're an Acquirer or ISO in the market for a PCI program, you may feel like there are limited options, especially since many of the PCI program providers have consolidated into one option, VikingCloud.
+If you're an Acquirer or ISO in the market for a PCI program, you may feel like there are limited choices, especially since many of the PCI program providers have consolidated into VikingCloud.

-The good news is that there are still options for you.
+The good news is that there are still alternatives to VikingCloud.
 This blog is designed to help you ask the right questions about PCI programs and compare your options in the PCI program market to make sure you’re spending your money on the best possible option for your organization.

 What is a PCI Program?